Christchurch mosque shootings: Linwood Islamic Centre

-A worshipper named Abdul Aziz Wahabzada ran outside and, as Tarrant was retrieving another gun from his car, threw a payment terminal at Tarrant.
-Tarrant fired at Aziz, who picked up an empty shotgun Tarrant had dropped, took cover among nearby cars, and attempted to draw Tarrant's attention by shouting, "I'm here!"
+A worshipper named Abdul Aziz Wahabzada ran outside.
+As Tarrant was retrieving another gun from his car, Aziz threw a payment terminal at him.
+Tarrant fired back at Aziz, who picked up an empty shotgun that Tarrant had dropped.
+He took cover among nearby cars and attempted to draw Tarrant's attention by shouting, "I'm here!"
 Regardless, Tarrant entered the mosque, where he shot and killed three people.
-When Tarrant returned to his car, Aziz threw the shotgun at it.
-Tarrant drove away at 1:55 pm.
+When Tarrant returned to his car, Aziz confronted him again.
+Tarrant removed a bayonet from his vest but then retreated into his car instead of attacking Aziz.
+Tarrant drove away at 1:55 p.m., with Aziz throwing the shotgun at his car.
 Aziz was awarded the New Zealand Cross, New Zealand's highest award for bravery.
+In May 2023, he represented recipients of the Cross at the coronation of Charles III and Camilla.
+After a long period of being left vacant, the building was demolished in November 2023.